Puerto Rico Gov. Rosselló Names His Possible Successor

 Pierluisi, who lost the 2016 New Progressive Party primary to Rosselló by about 10,000 votes, is a familiar face in Puerto Rico and has deep ties to the outgoing governor's family.
 From 2009 to 2016, Pierluisi served as the island's resident commissioner — Puerto Rico's sole elected representative in the U.S. Congress.
 And in the early 1990s, he was secretary of Justice — the island's Attorney General — under Rosselló's father, former Gov. Pedro Rosselló.

-Since losing the primary, Pierluisi returned to his law firm, O'Neill & Borges, which does work on behalf of the federal oversight board that was appointed to oversee the commonwealth's finances following its massive bankruptcy filing nearly two years ago.
+Since losing the primary, Pierluisi returned to his law firm, O'Neill & Borges, which does work on behalf of the federal oversight board created to oversee the commonwealth's finances amid its massive debt crisis.

 That connection to the deeply unpopular board prompted several Puerto Rican lawmakers to say they plan to fight Pierluisi's nomination, including Senate President Thomas Rivera Schatz, according to El Nuevo Dia.